pachyderm/docs/content/2.1.x/deploy-manage/deploy/loki.md

 If Loki is deployed after the `pachd` container, the `pachd` container will need to be redeployed to receive these connection parameters.

-!!! note
+{{% notice note %}}
 If you are not running Promtail on the node where your Pachyderm pods are located, you will be unable to get logs for pipelines running on that node via `pachctl logs -p pipelineName`.
+{{% /notice %}}

 ## Default Loki Bundle